 Faith and Values

 As a Church of England School, our faith is central to our commitment to education.
-The School Prayer is said at every assembly as a reminder of the values of the school, society and the Tring community.
+The School Prayer is said at every collective worship as a reminder of the values of the school, society and the Tring community.
 We have a dedicated School Chaplain who provides additional support for students and staff experiencing personal issues and challenges within the school.
 The School Chaplain aims to demonstrate a gentle and informative understanding of the belief system which is the foundation of our society through guidance based on the Gospels’ teachings, especially on truth and justice.

 "I’m here every day as a reminder to students and staff that our community, in school and in Tring, is based on love and faith."